MassimoMissio/MassimoMissio/README.md

- 🔭 I’m an Informatic Engineer in Politecnico di Torino, I am continuig to study in Torino to reach the master's degree in Computer Engineering Cybersecurity.
+ 🔭 I’m an Informatic Engineer in Politecnico di Torino and I'm continuig to study in Torino to reach the master's degree in Computer Engineering Cybersecurity.

- ⚡ I am a computer science enthusiast since my first university exam.
+ ⚡ I've being passionate about computer science since the beginnig of my university career and I'm obviously a lover of technologies.

+ :snowboarder: